AlekseiStalker/SeaBattle/README.md

 Classic Sea Battle game with computer performed in a console application.

 ### Description of implementation
 The game implemented using MVC pattern.
+M - Main game logic contains in Model folder. <br />
-So `ViewManager.cs` class can always be replaced on any other ClassView for deployment game on some other platform. <br />Main game logic contains in Model folder.
+V - `ViewManager.cs` class can always be replaced on any other ClassView for deployment game on some other platform. <br />
-<br />Сontroller functions are performed by the `GameControll.cs` class.
+C - Сontroller functions are performed by the `GameControll.cs` class.
 <br />Tests folder contains NUnit tests of the game.

 ## Game features